tom-gora/gmenu/README.md

 # rofi-quick-colors

-A command-line tool to pick colors using a color picker on linux (like default `hyprpicker`) and output them preformatted for easy use in CSS or other applications.
+A command-line backend built in go specifically to pick colors using a color picker on linux (like default `hyprpicker`) and output them preformatted for easy use in CSS or other applications.
 Formats:

 - HEX
 - RGB